 If you want to take a day tour from Kuala Lumpur to Cameron Highlands, check out our recommendation here!

 Where To Stay In Cameron Highlands, Malaysia

 If this is your first time in Cameron Highlands, you might be confused as to where to stay.
 Cameron Highlands consists of two towns: Brinchang and Tanah Rata.

-Here are my hotel recommendations in Tanah Raa, Cameron Highlands.
+Here are our hotel recommendations in Tanah Rata, Cameron Highlands.

 Best Hostel in Cameron Highlands- Traveller Bunker Hostel

 If you are a backpacker in Cameron Highlands, you are in luck.
-Cameron Highlands, Tanah Rata especially, is filled with amazing and affordable hostels.
+Tanah Rata is filled with amazing and affordable hostels.
 The one that we highly recommend is the Traveller Bunker Hostel.

 Featuring capsule-style beds where each bed contains its own fan, power supply, and hanger, guests can properly relax after a long day.
 When you are not relaxing in your comfortable bed, you can hang out in the common area, the perfect place to meet travelers from around the world.